 The 3 Temptations of Jesus

 Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
-And when he had fasted forty days and forty nights, afterward He was hungry.
-Now when the tempter came to Him, he said, “If You are the Son of God, command that these stones become bread.”
-But He answered and said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’”
+After fasting forty days and forty nights, he was hungry.
+The tempter came to him and said, “If you are the Son of God, tell these stones to become bread.”
+Jesus answered, “It is written: ‘Man shall not live by bread alone, but on every word that comes from the mouth of God.’”

-Again, the devil took Him up on an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory.
-And he said to Him, “All these things I will give You if You will fall down and worship me.”
-Then Jesus said to him, “Away with you, Satan!
-For it is written, ‘You shall worship the Lord your God, and Him only you shall serve.’”
+Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.
+“All this I will give you, he said, “if you will bow down and worship me.”
+Jesus said to him, “Away from me, Satan!
+For it is written: ‘Worship the Lord your God, and serve him only.’”

 Matthew 4:1-11

 After His baptism, Jesus is lead into the wilderness by the Holy Spirit to be tempted.
 Now why would the Spirit do that?
+Undoubtedly during those 40 days and nights, Jesus was praying, thinking, questioning and seeking what God wanted Him to do and undoubtedly the Holy Spirit revealed to Him what He had to do.
+Save the world.
 Many of us know Jesus is the Son of God, and in our thinking, temptation "shouldn't have been a problem for Jesus", because He is 100% God and can conquer anything.
-To some of us, it might seem like an exercise done merely for our benefit to see that Jesus was indeed obedient to God.
-But the Holy Spirit brought Jesus to the wilderness to prepare Him for the journey to come.
+Of course, we are saying this after the fact.
+To some of us, it might seem like an exercise done merely for our benefit to see that Jesus was indeed obedient to God, but the Holy Spirit brought Jesus to the wilderness to prepare Him for the journey to come.

 Why the wilderness?
-Because the wilderness is void, far from all manmade civilization and distraction.
-Untouched by humanity, it is unpredictable and as the word itself says, it is wild.
+Because the wilderness is void, far from any manmade civilization and distraction.
+Unpredictable and harsh it is a place that offers nothing but the possibility of death.
+As the word itself says, it is wild.
 To be in the wilderness is to be alone totally relying on God for survival.

 Moses and Elijah also fasted and prayed for 40 days and nights in the wilderness in preparation for their work for God.
 Those 40 days were difficult times of intense spiritual struggle.
 Moses fasted and prayed for 40 days on a mountaintop before he received the 10 commandment stone tablets from God and afterwards when he saw that the people had sinned.
 (Deuteronomy 9:9-18, Exodus 34:28).
 Elijah traveled and fasted 40 days and nights through the wilderness to the mountain of God.
 (1 Kings 19:4-8).
 The importance of prayer and fasting is denying oneself and following the will of God.
 Fasting alone is not enough, but must go hand in hand with prayer.
 Jesus follows the path of Moses and Elijah to cleanse, purify and seek God's will in the wilderness.